r3plica-f0rc3s/geo-spatia/README.md

 - Admin creates NFT using Remix (CreateNew method, see example NFTS)
 - User can bid and outbid each other
+- Desktop and mobile UI (mobile UI requires some fixes)
 - User can resale NFTs to each other
 - Realtime UI updates, route switches, timers.
 No need to refresh the app
 - Map usage.
 3D Camera animations.